davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 ## Example: Tic-Tac-Toe

-In order to describe the framework we will be using the game of [Tic-Tac-Toe](http://en.wikipedia.org/wiki/Tic-tac-toe) as an example.
-Tic-Tac-Toe is one of the simplest and most popular abstract strategy board games, and most people is familiar with its the rules.
+In order to describe the interface we will be using the game of [Tic-Tac-Toe](http://en.wikipedia.org/wiki/Tic-tac-toe) as an example.
+Tic-Tac-Toe is one of the simplest and most popular abstract strategy board games, and most people are familiar with its the rules.
 Here you can play the game, however, you will be playing against a [perfect player](http://en.wikipedia.org/wiki/Solved_game#Perfect_play) ([Alpha-Beta pruning](http://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning)), so the best you can expect is a draw: